DynoRobotics/VirtualRehearsalRoom/Docs/Virtaul Rehearsal Room/Getting Started Instructions/Setting up an OSC light.md

 Find Soft Intersections Blending Distances in the Volumetric Light Beam component and set them both to 0/off.
 (The light beam will not be visible in the camera otherwise)
 ![[Pasted image 20230529135319.png]]

 Also, check the "Track changes during Playtime options".
-Nothing will happen visually to the light beam when you change the properties if this is not activated.
+Nothing will happen visually to the light beam when you change the properties over OSC if this is not activated.
 ![[Pasted image 20230529142357.png]]

 Press play in Unity and make sure you can see the light beam in the Game window.